November 20, 2020

 An IRS official this week was quoted as saying that there is no overall policy against issuing private letter rulings in regard to the tax treatment of virtual currency transactions, noting that the IRS addresses issues on a case-by-case basis.
 The official added that while summary statistics for 2019 are not yet in, the Government has seen a ”steady increase in income and gain reported for taxpayers’ virtual currency transactions” for tax years 2013 through 2018.

-The OECD on 18 November issued a consultation document on BEPS Action 14, Making Dispute Resolution More Effective, seeking stakeholder input on proposals for the 2020 review of the Action 14 minimum standard.
+The OECD on 18 November issued a on BEPS Action 14, Making Dispute Resolution More Effective, seeking stakeholder input on proposals for the 2020 review of the Action 14 minimum standard.
 Among the proposals to strengthen Action 14 is to increase the use of bilateral APAs and numerous suggestions surrounding the Mutual Agreement Procedure process.
 A public consultation meeting on the 2020 review of BEPS Action 14 will be held virtually in early 2021.

 1. All “Section” references are to the Internal Revenue Code of 1986, and the regulations promulgated thereunder.